Skip to main content

 Ethical requirements are established by the state boards of accountancy and the professional accountancy organizations in the United States.
 The state boards of accountancy have the authority to set ethical requirements for licensed public accounting professionals.
 Each state board has ethical rules and regulations that its licensees are obligated to observe as a condition of their licensure.
 The provisions of the rules and regulations of many of the state boards are identical or similar to the provisions of the American Institute of Certified Public Accountants (AICPA) Code of Professional Conduct.
 The AICPA reports that the ethical requirements of the AICPA Code of Professional Conduct meet those of the 2016 IESBA Code of Ethics and, in some cases, are more restrictive (e.g., independence with respect to loans, related entities, staff augmentation arrangements) than those of the IESBA Code.
 However, not all state boards have adopted the AICPA Code of Professional Conduct, and the extent to which they incorporate all of the requirements of the IESBA Code varies.

 Licensed accounting professionals and firms that provide services to public business entities are also regulated by the Public Company Accounting Oversight Board (PCAOB) in accordance with the Sarbanes–Oxley Act of 2002.
 The PCAOB issues ethics and independence standards in their PCAOB rules, and requires the use of the AICPA’s Code of Professional Conduct, as in existence of April 16, 2003.
-The IESBA staff has completed a study comparing the provisions of the International Code of Ethics for Professional Accountants (including International Independence Standards) (the Code)—in particular the independence provisions applicable to audits of financial statements of public interest entities (PIEs)—with the relevant rules of the U.S. Securities and Exchange Commission (SEC) and the PCAOB.
+In May 2022, the IESBA staff has completed a study comparing the provisions of the International Code of Ethics for Professional Accountants (including International Independence Standards) (the Code)—in particular the independence provisions applicable to audits of financial statements of public interest entities (PIEs)—with the relevant rules of the U.S. Securities and Exchange Commission (SEC) and the PCAOB.

 The comparison concludes that the Code and the SEC/PCAOB rules address similar topics and issues.
 The differences between the frameworks mainly result from the different circumstances in which the frameworks operate and the global applicability of the Code.
 Neither the Code nor the SEC framework is entirely “rules-based” or entirely “principles-based.”
 Both frameworks specify the fundamental objectives (or principles) by which an auditor’s independence should be assessed.
 Differences between the Code’s provisions and the SEC/PCAOB independence rules might result in different outcomes in practice, especially in relation to prohibited services and relationships for audit clients.
+Key differences between the SEC and AICPA independence rules are discussed in the AICPA’s Plain English Guide to Independence.

 The Institute of Management Accountants (IMA) sets ethical requirements for its members.
 The IMA indicates that the Statement of Ethical Professional Practice and other requirements are no less stringent than those of the IESBA Code of Ethics.